What is single trip travel insurance

 Cover for your travel documents, money and delayed luggage:

-Take a look at the policy document for full details of what's covered.
+Limits are based on per person, take a look at the policy wording for full details of what's covered.

 What’s not covered